Other Safety – Heat Exposure

 Heat exhaustion is the body’s response to an excessive loss of the water and salt, usually through excessive sweating.
 Workers most prone to heat exhaustion are those that are elderly, have high blood pressure, and those working in a hot environment.

 - Decreased urine output

-Treat a worker suffering from heat exhaustion with the following:
+Treat someone suffering from heat exhaustion with the following:

-- Take worker to a clinic or emergency room for medical evaluation and treatment.
+- Take them to a clinic or emergency room for medical evaluation and treatment.

 - If medical care is unavailable, call 911.

-- Remove worker from hot area and give liquids to drink.
+- Remove the individual from the hot area and give cool liquids to drink.

 - Remove unnecessary clothing, including shoes and socks.